y1yang0/opentelemetry-go-compile-instrumentation/docs/ux-design.md

-3. The `.otel.yml` file allows injecting configuration directly within the CI/CD pipeline without persisting any change to the project's source code &ndash; but has the disadvantage of making hermetic or reproductible builds more difficult (the `go.mod` and `go.sum` files ought to be considered as build artifacts, as they will be modified at the start of the build and are needed to correctly reproduce a build in the future).
+3. The `.otel.yml` file allows injecting configuration directly within the CI/CD pipeline without persisting any change to the project's source code &ndash; but has the disadvantage of making hermetic or reproducible builds more difficult (the `go.mod` and `go.sum` files ought to be considered as build artifacts, as they will be modified at the start of the build and are needed to correctly reproduce a build in the future).